You are currently viewing Domendrel Tsho, a Place where Gyalse Tenzin Rabgye offered a Mandala

 Sacred Relics to See at the Domendrel

-The boulders on this hilltop are generally in the shape of ‘Mandala Offerings,’ thus, the holy location is known as ‘Do Mendrel.’
+The rocks on the hilltop of Domendrel are generally in the shape of ‘Mandala Offerings,’ thus, the holy location is known as ‘Do Mendrel.’

 Also read: The Sacred Relics found at Buli Tsho, a Promised Lake of Buli Moenmo Kuntu Zangmo